What to Know Before You Buy a Historic Home

 Would you consider buying a historic home?
 How about a historic home on the National Register of Historic Places?

 There’s definitely a can-do attitude needed and a specific lifestyle you should expect before owning a historic home.
-To see past the expense of repairs for the cracks in the original plaster walls and updating original plumbing, potential owners have to buy into the fact they’re preserving history and maintaining a small piece of American tradition for future generations—particularly if it’s on the National Register of Historic Places.
+To see past the expense of repairs for the cracks in the original plaster walls and updating the original plumbing, potential owners have to buy into the fact they’re preserving history and maintaining a small piece of American tradition for future generations—particularly if it’s on the National Register of Historic Places.

 The National Park Service maintains the National Register of Historic Places.
 It describes its caretaking job as the following,